particle-iot/docs/src/content/reference/device-os/firmware.md

 * `MOSI` => `D3`
 * `MISO` => `D4`

-Note: On 3rd-generation devices (mesh), the SPI1 pins different than 2nd-generation (Photon/Electron), so you cannot use SPI1 on a mesh device with the classic adapter.
+Note: On Gen 3 devices (mesh), the SPI1 pins different than 2nd-generation (Photon/Electron), so you cannot use SPI1 on a mesh device with the classic adapter.
 {{/if}}
 {{/if}}